How to change process priority using Linux Nice and Renice

-1. Login into your Linux system via user name and password, enter # top command.
+Login into your Linux system via user name and password, and enter the # top command.

-After hitting enter you will get output like above screen, in that NI means Nice Value of particular process.
+After hitting enter you will get output like the above screen, in that NI means Nice Value of a particular process.

-2. We can set NI value of any process or command in 2 ways.
+We can set the NI value of any process or command in 2 ways.

-a) In the output of # top command, just enter ” r ”, we get the screen like below:
+In the output of the # top command, just enter ” r ”, and we get the screen like the one below:

 By default when a program is launched in Linux, it gets launched with the priority of ‘0’.
 However, you can change the priority of your service yourself.